limcheekin/open-webui-starter/README.md

 Make this change to your searxng environment file [env/searxng.env](http://github.com/iamobservable/open-webui-starter/blob/main/env/searxng.example#L3).
 The link provided will lead you to the github repository to read about it.

+### Update and uncomment SEARXNG_BASE_URL

+Update the [env/searxng.env](http://github.com/iamobservable/open-webui-starter/blob/main/env/searxng.example#L4) with the domain name you will be using and uncomment the line by removing the # from the beginning.
+The link provided will lead you to the github repository to read about it.

 ### Add a unique WEBUI_SECRET_KEY to your environment files

 Make this change to your auth environment file [env/auth.env](http://github.com/iamobservable/open-webui-starter/blob/main/env/auth.example#L2).
 The link provided will lead you to the github repository to read about it.